KenKundert/addsshkeys/README.rst

     # assure config file is only readable by me
     config_file_mask: 077

+    # used to provide path to SSH authorization socket to scripts run by cron
+    auth_sock_path: ~/.ssh/auth-sock

 Underscores can be replaced by spaces in all keys.

 Running AddSSHkeys